La Ribera Hotel: History

-The hotel officially opened on July 3, 1929.
-The Carmel Pine Cone announced the opening of the dining room open for breakfast, lunch and dinner.
-At its opening, The Monterey County Herald called the La Ribera “One of the show places of the Monterey peninsula.”

 The hotel was built two years after Blaine & Olsen completed the Kocher Building (1927), and one year after El Paseo Building (1928).
 The building was designed to complement the Kocher and El Paseo buildings in the Spanish Eclectic style.
-Dr. Rudoph Kocher found funding for the project through his associate, Grace Deere Veile (of the John Deere Family).
+Dr. Rudoph Kocher found funding for the project through his associate, Grace Deere Velie (of the John Deere Family).
 Mrs. John S. Ball, who operated the Lincoln Inn, on the former site prior to construction, continued as manager of the La Ribera.
-The Meese & Briggs construction firm, from Burlingame, California, built the hotel.

 During the Great Depression in the United States, the hotel went into receivership in 1930.
 It was reopened and managed as the La Ribera by A. G. Wood, a former manager of Monterey's San Carlos Hotel.
-In 1949, a two-story addition was made by San Francisco architect Gardner Dailey.
+In 1949, a two-story addition was made.

-La Ribera kept its original name until the 1960s, when Earl E. McInnis took over management and renamed it the Cypress West hotel.
+La Ribera kept its original name until the 1960s when new management renamed it the Cypress West hotel.
 In the mid-1980s, businessman Denny LeVett and actress Doris Day restored the hotel and reopened it as the Cypress Inn.
-It was an early pet–friendly hotel that was featured on March 15, 1999, in the Architectural Digest.
+It was an early pet–friendly hotel and was featured on March 15, 1999, in the Architectural Digest.